 Integrations

 Integrations allow you to customize a product or service using add-ons or APIs to extend the original functionality.
-One popular tool we’ll highlight here is Terraform, a tool that allows you to provision infrastructure as code (IaC).
+One popular tool we’ll highlight here is Terraform, which allows you to provision infrastructure as code (IaC).

 Terraform